manuelbarusco/ADE/python/download/README.md

 The <code>check_datasets.py</code> script will clean up the downloaded file names from the URL noise and it will log in the <code>/logs/check_datasets.log</code> file for every dataset which files have not a valid RDF extension.
 The only required command line argument is the path to the datasets folder.

 <code>python3 check_datasets.py path_datasets_folder</code>

-## Extra: Log Analysis

-The <code>log_analysis.ipynb</code> notebook contains the code for the analysis of the HTTP error codes and messages returned by the <code>downloader.py</code> script.